Mobile television: Broadcast mobile DTV development

 While MediaFLO used the TV spectrum and MobiTV used cell phone networks, "mobile DTV" (ATSC-M/H) used the digital TV spectrum.

 ION Media Networks started a test station on channel 38, which was to be used for digital LPTV, which used a single-frequency network (SFN).
 In some areas, more than one TV transmitter would be needed to cover all areas.
 Mobile DTV could have been used at that time because it would not affect HDTV reception.
 A single standard, however, had to be developed.

 Gannett Broadcasting president David Lougee pointed out that many of those attending the inauguration of Barack Obama would likely hear him but not see him; had the new technology been in place, this would not have been a problem.

 In April 2009, the Open Mobile Video Coalition, made up of over 800 broadcast stations, selected four test stations: Gannett's WATL, ION's WPXA-TV in Atlanta, Fisher Communications' KOMO-TV, and Belo Corporation's KONG-TV in Seattle.
-WPXA had begun mobile DTV broadcasting on April 1.
+WPXA began mobile DTV broadcasting on April 1.
 The others would begin in May.

-ION chairman and CEO Brandon Burgess said mobile DTV lets stations "think beyond the living room and bring live television and real time information to consumers wherever they may be."
+ION chairman and CEO Brandon Burgess said mobile DTV lets stations "think beyond the living room and bring live television and real-time information to consumers wherever they may be."

 The Advanced Television Systems Committee started work on mobile DTV standards in May 2007, and manufacturers and sellers worked quickly to make the new technology a reality.

 The technology was expected to be used for Opinion polls and even voting.
 By the end of the year, the ATSC and the Consumer Electronics Association began identifying products meeting the standard with "MDTV".

 Paul Karpowicz, NAB Television Board chairman and president of Meredith Broadcast Group, said "This milestone ushers in the new era of digital television broadcasting, giving local TV stations and networks new opportunities to reach viewers on the go.
-This will introduce the power of local broadcasting to a new generation of viewers and provide all-important emergency alert, local news and other programming to consumers across the nation."
+This will introduce the power of local broadcasting to a new generation of viewers and provide all-important emergency alert, local news, and other programming to consumers across the nation."

 ION technology vice president Brett Jenkins said, "We're really at a stage like the initial launch of DTV back in 1998.
 There are almost going to be more transmitters transmitting mobile than receive devices on the market, and that's probably what you'll see for the next six to nine months."

 Devices would eventually include USB dongles, netbooks, portable DVD players and in-car displays.

-White House officials and members of Congress saw the triple-play concept in an ION demonstration on July 28, 2009 in conjunction with the OMVC.
-Another demonstration took place October 16, 2009 with journalists, industry executives and broadcasters riding around Washington, D.C. in a bus with prototype devices.
+White House officials and members of Congress saw the triple-play concept in an ION demonstration on July 28, 2009, in conjunction with the OMVC.
+Another demonstration took place October 16, 2009 with journalists, industry executives and broadcasters riding around Washington, D.C., in a bus with prototype devices.
 Included were those who would be testing the devices in the Washington and Baltimore markets in January 2010.